chrisemoulton/sheet_reader_writer/README.md

 Notice that empty lines are mapped to `nil`

-By the fault `sheet_reader` chooses the first sheet of the document.
+By default `sheet_reader` chooses the first sheet of the document.
 You can specify another sheet by it's name with:

 ```ruby
 SheetReader.read('1Q2NdvsSECbDrdOf9-C1WhzHq__3jWW3lQWDDB0mJbd9', "Some other sheet")